-Harrison Sincavage, Social Media Coordinator
+Harrison Sincavage, Student of Meteorology and Social Media Coordinator

 Harrison Sincavage was born and raised in Reading, Pennsylvania.
 He’s entering his junior year at The Pennsylvania State University, pursuing a Bachelors of Science degree in Meteorology.
 Harrison’s first memory of a weather event was Hurricane Floyd in September of 1999, where his neighborhood received 13 inches of rain in two days.
 Since then, Harrison fell in love with the atmosphere and weather.
 In 2010, he became a short track speed skater and trained for the 2014 Winter Olympic Games, qualifying to compete in national level competitions two years in a row, and in 2013 ranked 27th overall in the United States in the Men’s 1000 meter distance.
 Harrison was later accepted into Penn State and decided to pursue his true passion in meteorology.
 He spends a lot of time conducting weather research on his own and has completed independent studies in Tornado Alley.
-Harrison oversees and integrates real-time information into The Storm Report’s social media center which will soon be based in State College, Pennsylvania.
+Harrison oversees and integrates real-time information into The Storm Report’s social media center which is based in State College, Pennsylvania.

 Jared Cerullo, Forecaster